mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Cursor Operations
 -----------------

-There are no defined APIs for change streams and cursors, since the mechanisms for iteration may differ between synchronous and asynchronous drivers.
+There are no defined APIs for change streams and cursors since the mechanisms for iteration may differ between synchronous and asynchronous drivers.
 To account for this, this section explicitly defines the supported operations for the ``ChangeStream`` and ``FindCursor`` entity types.

 Test runners MUST ensure that the iteration operations defined in this section will not inadvertently skip the first document for a cursor.
-Albeit rare, this could happen if ``iterateUntilDocumentOrError`` were to blindly invoke ``next`` (or equivalent) on a cursor in a driver where newly created cursors are already positioned at their first element and the cursor had a non-empty ``firstBatch``.
+Albeit rare, this could happen if an operation were to blindly invoke ``next`` (or equivalent) on a cursor in a driver where newly created cursors are already positioned at their first element and the cursor had a non-empty ``firstBatch``.
 Alternatively, some drivers may use a different iterator method for advancing a cursor to its first position (e.g. ``rewind`` in PHP).

 iterateUntilDocumentOrError
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~